ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ## EX MODE
-- a shitty REPL - essentiall Command-Line mode but you dont exit ex mode after running a command
+- a shitty REPL to run Ex commands
+    - essentiall Command-Line mode but you dont exit ex mode after running a command
 - to enter Ex mode
     - vim - `Q` in normal
     - neovim - `gQ` in normal